 2020 Ushers In Minimum Wage Increases Across the U.S.

-NATIONAL REPORT — The new year brought with it a slew of minimum wage increases across the United States in a 26 states and Washington, D.C.
+NATIONAL REPORT — The new year brought with it a slew of minimum wage increases across the United States.
+Twenty-six states implemented $1 or more increases as they rang in 2020.

 According to a Legal & Regulatory U.S. report by payroll experts Wolters Kluwer, California raised the minimum wage rates by $1 on Jan.
 1. That becomes $12 per hour for employers with 25 employees or less, and $13 per hour for employers with 26 employees or more, reported Convenience Store News sister publication Chain Store Age.